garrettjwilke/ctrmml/mml_ref.md

 -	`pcmrate <1..8>` - Change the PCM pitch.
 The sample rate can be set in ~2.2 kHz steps.
 This value is temporary and lasts until the next instrument change.
+-	`rndpat *<sub1> *<sub2> [*<sub3> ...]` - Random pattern selection.
+Each time
+	this command is executed, one of the specified subroutines is randomly chosen and called.
+This enables variable/dynamic music where different patterns can play each time a section loops.
+Requires 2-8 subroutine references.
+Example: `'rndpat *100 *101 *102'` will randomly call one of subroutines 100, 101, or 102.
 -	`write <register> <data>` - Write bytes directly to FM registers.
 Instead of specifying the register directly, the following aliases can also be used:
 	`dtml*`, `ksar*`, `amdr*`, `sr*`, `slrr*`, `ssg*`, `fbal`, where `*`